Instructions for the authors

 Third affiliation, Address, City, Country

-This article provides the instructions for preparing the paper for TTEM Journal..
-Recommended, but not limited text processor is Microsoft Word.
-Insert an abstract of 150-200 words, giving a brief overview of the most relevant aspects of the paper.
+In this paper are given the instructions for preparing camera ready paper for the TTEM Journal.
+The recommended, but not limited text processor is Microsoft Word (docx).
+Insert an abstract of 150-200 words, giving a brief account of the most relevant aspects of the paper.

-It is essential that you provide up to ten keywords that best describe unique content of your paper.
-The Keyword should appear on the new line following the last line of the abstract, without a line space, set in Times New Roman 12pt as in the following example:
+It is recommended to use up to 5 keywords.
+The Keyword should appear on the new line following the last line of the abstract, without a line space, set in Times New Roman 10pt.

-The paper has to be typed on a standard size paper (format A4), leaving left margins to be at least 3 cm.
+The paper has to be typed on a standard size paper (format A4).
 All materials, including tables and references, have to be typed single-spaced.
-Main text should be set in 12 pt Times Roman or Times New Roman (normal), not in bold.
+Main text should be set in 11 pt Times Roman, not in bold.
 All of the text should be printed as a double column and JUSTIFIED throughout.

 2. Instructions for the authors

-Manuscript have to be prepared in a two column separated by 5 mm.
-The margins for A4 paper are given in Table 1.
+Main text body - Times New Roman 12 point’s font should be used for the text.
+The manuscript has to be prepared in two columns separated by 5 mm.
+The margins for A4 (210×297 mm2) paper are given in Table 1.

 Table 1.
 Page layout description